luthfib/FarmersMarket/README.md

    time: Time in which the farm resouce was created  http://schema.org/dateCreated

-   item: Any offered product or service.In this case it is the items being sold by the farm  https://schema.org/Product
+   product: Any offered product or service.In this case it is the items being sold by the farm  https://schema.org/Product

    Classes